Pralent/challenges/Pralent-Finance-Python-Challenge/ReadMe.md

 - sp500_data.csv
   - DATA YOU WILL NEED TO COMPLETE THIS CHALLENGE

-If you have any questions, feel free to contact matt@deltatrainer.fit or support@pralent.com
+If you have any questions, feel free to contact support@pralent.com